 It’s natural to want all of your friends and family to know you’re about to enjoy a great vacation.
-But it’s actually a better idea to wait until the vacation is over before sharing that information on social media.
+But it’s actually better to wait until the vacation is over before sharing that information on social media.
 Announcing your vacation online ahead of time puts your home at risk.
 Between all of those likes and shares, it’s possible that a burglar is lurking.

 More criminals are turning to social media as a tool for scoping out properties before committing a crime.
-When homeowners announce that they are going on vacation, they are letting those criminals know when they will be gone, where they are going, and how long they have.
+When homeowners announce that they are going away on vacation, they are letting those criminals know when they will be gone, where they are going, and how long they have.
 That’s more than enough information to plan a burglary.

 Even posting pictures during the vacation can let criminals know you’re away from home and the property is empty.
 Practice patience and wait until you’ve returned before showing off your fantastic vacation photographs.

 2. Let the Police Know

 There’s nothing wrong with letting the local police department know you will be on vacation.
 They may occasionally send additional patrols throughout the neighborhood to scare away any potential criminals.
-It’s not a guarantee, but it can potentially protect your property.
-Most law enforcement officers are more than willing to help in cases like this as long as they aren’t too busy.
+It’s not a guarantee, but it can potentially take care of house while away.
+Most off duty police officers are more than willing to help in cases like this as long as they aren’t too busy.

 3. Don’t Let the Mail Accumulate